 Is medical marijuana safe?

-Further study is needed to answer this question, but possible short- and long-term risks of using marijuana to treat medical conditions include:
+Further study is needed to answer this question, but possible side effects of medical marijuana may include:

 - Impaired concentration and memory

 - Increased risk of heart attack and stroke

 - Potential for addiction

 - Hallucinations or mental illness

 Some medical marijuana is formulated to provide symptom relief without the intoxicating, mood-altering effects associated with recreational use of marijuana.